blackary/sis-tricks/sis-local/example/README.md

 # Example usage of streamlit_in_snowflake

 1. Create a secrets.toml file in this repo, as described in the parent directory README
-2. Create and activate a python 3.8 virtual environment
+2. Create and activate a python 3.8 virtual environment, such as with Conda (see below)
 3. Run the following

 ```shell